BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 25/06/2023
 ---
 In the morning I was at my friend's who had a haircut 💇.
 Later, my wife and I made preserves, had dinner and went to Dubicze for youth for the evening 👍.

+26/06/2023
+---
+After the service, we developed electrics at home ⚡.
+It's not an easy thing and it's the second Sunday we've been sitting on it for at least 5 hours 🙄.

+27/06/2023
+---
+Good Monday 👍👍.
+The weather was beautiful and it was a busy day.
+At 4 pm we went to the construction site and I was mowing and Nati was working out the arrangement in the rooms 😁.

+28/06/2023
+---
+In the morning I rode my bike all the way to Białowieża 🙃.
+Later work and in the evening we visited grandparents in Jelonka and then uncle and grandpa in Reduty 👍.

+29/06/2023
+---
+Another day full of work and again we ate dinner well after 9 pm 😅.

+30/06/2023
+---
+Today was an interesting day.
+After work, we went on bikes for a ride and pouring water on the construction site.
+Later we were at the service, and in the evening Damian came to visit us 😉.

+01/07/2023
+---
+It was bad day 😡... and I think the weekend will also be bad.

+02/07/2023
+---
+And yet Saturday was better by the hour 👍.
+In the evening we were at Dominika's and it was a good time spent talking and praying 🙏.